Prismacolor Scholar Colored Pencils

 Usability and Durability – 3/5

 The overall harder core results in a less creamy feel.
 Getting a thick layer will be more dependent on application pressure.
-However since these are a harder material they should hold up to quite a bit of heavy-pressure abuse.
-In addition, sharpening this are much less cumbersome since the sharpened point will be less prone to falling apart.
+However, since these are a harder material they should hold up to quite a bit of heavy pressure abuse.
+This makes them good for classroom settings where you might get multiple people applying varying levels of pressure to a single pencil.
+In addition, sharpening these are much less cumbersome since the sharpened point will be less prone to falling apart.
 Blending will be more difficult with these, and any blending that does occur could get a bit waxy.
 It would also be nice to have a more grip-friendly exterior but it is a minor complaint.

 Packaging and Presentation – 1.5/5